jacobsalzberg/Jogo-Dicotomia/README.md

 There's a convergency test (and *de facto*, the algorithm always converges) with the set maximum number of iterations (itmax=8).
 If it>itmax, the player beats the computer.

-Written im C# and built as WebGL.
+Written in C# and built as WebGL.